Tacit algorithmic collusion in deep reinforcement learning guided price competition: A study using EV charge pricing game: Introduction

-DRL methods have been widely used in the literature for developing dynamic pricing strategies for EV charging with different objectives including charge scheduling for EVs in parking lots for shifting electric load from peak to non-peak hours, maximizing EV parking hub revenue while catering to price-responsive EV owners, and maximizing the social welfare of EV owners with different utility functions.
-The literature in these areas is fairly large.
-We discuss only a few recent representative papers for brevity while motivating our work.
-A DRL-aided dynamic pricing strategy for EV charging/discharging is developed in \cite{aljafari2023electric} to guide EVs to discharge power (vehicle to grid) at peak price hours and charge during off-peak hours.
+Dynamic pricing models presented in the literature have used reinforcement learning (RL) and deep reinforcement learning (DRL) algorithms for diverse application areas including perishable products \cite{burman2021deep}, online marketplaces \cite{kastius2021dynamic}, and EV charging hubs \cite{aljafari2023electric}.
+A Deep Q-Network (DQN) algorithm is used in \cite{burman2021deep} to obtain revenue-maximizing prices for a single player dealing with perishable products.
+The DQN policy is shown to yield higher revenue compared to the myopically optimized prices or fixed prices.
+A dynamic pricing model using DRL methods for an online marketplace \cite{kastius2021dynamic} finds that for a two-player game, the strategies derived by DQN and Soft Actor-Critic (SAC) algorithms outperform other heuristic methods.
+A DRL-aided dynamic pricing strategy for EV charging/discharging is developed in \cite{aljafari2023electric}, which guides EVs to discharge power (vehicle to grid) at peak price hours and charge (grid to vehicle) during off-peak hours.
 In this multi-agent DRL approach, the first agent aims at minimizing the cost of charging the EVs while the second agent aims at maximizing the revenue from discharging the EVs.
-A dynamic adjustment of retail EV charging price so as to maximize the profit for a fast charging hub (without any competition) is presented in \cite{fang2020dynamic}.
-Both RL and DRL approaches are used to derive the pricing decisions considering price-elastic EV charging demand.
+The paper in \cite{fang2020dynamic} presents a dynamic adjustment of retail EV charging price to maximize the profit for a fast charging hub (without any competition).
+The paper uses both RL and DRL approaches to derive pricing decisions considering price-elastic EV charging demand.
 Similar works using DRL methods for dynamic pricing can be found in \cite{narayan2022dynamic}, \cite{abdalrahman2020dynamic}, and \cite{liu2021dynamic}, to cite a few.
-A dynamic multiobjective pricing approach for EV charging to optimize the long-term revenue of charging hubs as well as the social welfare of users with private utility functions is studied in \cite{hou2020reinforcement}.

-It is clear from the literature that DRL approaches offer a significant advantage over traditional (optimization and heuristic) methods in obtaining dynamic pricing strategies for single hubs.
-To our knowledge, a DRL-based methodology for dynamically adjusting charge pricing for multiple fast-charging hubs in competition while also considering dynamically changing prices of power in the day-ahead and real-time electricity markets has not yet been presented in the open literature.
-Based on our review of the literature, all dynamic charge pricing models consider the real-time market as the only source of power.
-However, as the demand for electric power for EV charging increases, a major portion of that power usage will have to be scheduled in the day-ahead market for network reliability.
+These papers study dynamic pricing decisions for single hubs considering price-elastic charging demand.
+To our knowledge, a DRL approach for making dynamic pricing decisions for multiple competing fast-charging hubs that source electricity from the DA and RT markets as well as the battery storage system has not yet been examined in the open literature.